udevsharold/vexillarius/README.md

 [line](https://github.com/udevsharold/perseus/blob/b2fae5375fd04694e3261f5da43458a4006b891e/Perseus.xm#L79).

 ## Notice
-I didn't spend too much time on exploring all other options that are availble in this package, one of them is .backgroundColor.
+I didn't spend too much time on exploring all other options that are available in this package, one of them is .backgroundColor.
 So, it's provided as it is.

 ## License
 All source code in this repository are licensed under GPLv3, unless stated otherwise.